 Observe the section headings, as they will help you find everything you need.

 The grey panel on the left contains information about your login, member status, links to helpful resources, your uploaded kits and Gedcom (family tree) files.

 The blue panels on the right contain upload links in the top section, and reports and tools in the lower sections (Tier 1 utilities are accessible for a month if you donate US$10), and a link to access GEDmatch Genesis Beta (for 23andMe and Living DNA kits) at the very bottom.

 The report you will probably be most keen to run is One-to-many matches to look for new matches, but you need to wait for processing to finish before this can be done.

 While waiting for your kit to finish processing, you can use the One-to-one compare, Predict your eye colour, Are your parents related?, and some Admixture (ethnicity) reports and Archaic DNA comparisons.
-You can also Search all GEDCOMs to look for names or places of interest, and through those find some kit numbers that you can try out in the One-to-many matches report.
+You can also Search all GEDCOMs to look for names or places of interest in other peoples' family trees, and through those find some kit numbers that you can try out in the One-to-many matches report.

 Are your parents related?